• Skip to primary navigation

 Place the icing in a bowl.

-• Take out 2 tablespoon of icing and add several drops of black gel food coloring.
+• Take out 2 TBSP of icing and add several drops of black gel food coloring.
 Mix well

-• Take out 5 tablespoon of icing and add several drops of green gel food coloring.
+• Take out 5 TBSP of icing and add several drops of green gel food coloring.
 Mix well.

 • Divide the remaining icing in the bowl into half.